spryima/CodeJourney/README.md

 # List of Projects:

+Web Chat & API based access to exchage rate (Oct 4, 2023)
+> Web chat build on WebSocket server with ability to interact via browser.
+Added the ability to enter the "exchange" command.
+It shows users the current exchange rate based on API related access to bank information.

 Addres Book (Sep 23, 2023)
 > Сonsole-based Address Book that recognizes commands entered from the keyboard and responds according to the entered command.